 Are you noticing a decrease in energy and excitement among your team?
-Are you hearing more sighs and seeing more rolled eyes than usual?
+Hearing more sighs and seeing more rolled eyes than usual?
 Are your team members taking a sloppy approach to simple tasks?
 If you’re answering yes to any of these questions, your team might be suffering from a lack of drive.
-If that’s the case, you might need to think about ways to boost morale.
+You might also need to think about ways to boost morale.

 If you’re answering yes to any of these questions, your team might be suffering from low morale.
-More than just a passing bad mood, low morale stems from a waning sense of job satisfaction and can be due to any number of factors—increased pressure from management, a round of lay-offs, a particularly miserable client, and more.
+More than just a passing bad mood, low morale stems from a waning sense of job satisfaction.
+It can be due to any number of factors.
+Increased pressure from management, a round of lay-offs, a particularly miserable client, and more.

 No matter what the cause, low morale requires a proactive response.
-And while you may not be able to change what’s going on in the broader organization, you can foster an environment that’s more productive and rewarding for your own team.
+While you may not be able to change what’s going on in the broader organization, you can foster an environment that’s more productive and rewarding for your own team.
 Get started with these tried-and-true tactics.

 1. “Good Job” Goes a Long Way